HrupsNZ/OH-kits/docs/quickstart/README.md

 ## Listeners 101

 The first thing you need to do is set up a local listener.
-The **listeners** command will jump you to the listener management menu.
-Any active listeners will be displayed, and this information can be redisplayed at any time with the **list** command.
-The `uselistener` command will allow you to select the type of listener.
-Hitting TAB after this command will show all available listener types.
-The info command will display the currently set listener options.
+The **listeners** tab will display any active listeners, and active listeners can be disabled or modified from this tab.
+The `create` button in the top right will prompt you to select a listener type to build.
+The dropdown supports fuzzy search and tab completion.
+Each listener will have it's own set of required and optional parameters.

 ![](<../.gitbook/assets/image (7).png>)